 The programme will start every year October and January.

 You will explore the process of creating, evaluating and developing strategy and operations.
-And also explore theory and practice that will enable you to make strategic decisions in the workplace whilst understanding and evaluating the organization’s operations.
+You will explore theory and practice that will enable you to make strategic decisions in the workplace whilst understanding and evaluating the organisation’s operations.

 Managing Financial and Human Resources for Sustainable Business Success